 Our timing company will have tablets set up at the start/finish with times posted.
 We also try to share the link to the race results on Facebook ahead of time for your convenience.

 We definitely want you to have a shirt that you can wear.
 Shirts are ordered based on the sizes given during registration.
 If you would like to exchange for a different size, bring your clean shirt to the start/finish area after your race.
 We will exchange whenever possible after shirts have been distributed to all participants and volunteers.

-Sure–we allow that and it is important that you work with us to get your bib transferred correctly.
-We only ask that you cover the small transaction fee that our timing company charges.
+We allow transfers and it is important that you work with us to get your bib transferred correctly.
+It is extremely important that we have the new runner’s information, emergency contact information, and a signed waiver.

 If the transfer occurs after we have placed the shirt order, we won’t be able to change the shirt size.
+They will be given the shirt in the size that you ordered.
 We will do our best to accommodate.

 We allow a refund if requested six weeks prior to the race date.
 Refunds granted will be 75% of the registration paid.
 Transaction fees are nonrefundable.
 A detailed refund policy is part of the registration process.
 Be sure to read that policy carefully.

 Sure–as long as that distance hasn’t filled up.
 If you are moving to a longer distance, you will need to pay the difference in registration.
 If you move to a shorter distance, you will not get that difference back.

 If the weather risks the safety of our participants or volunteers, the race director will make the appropriate decision to keep both runners and volunteers safe.
 If the race must be canceled due to unforeseen events, no refunds will be given because all costs will already be incurred.
 This is clearly something that no one wants and the Rockledge Rumble has never been canceled in the 20+ year history of the race.
 We would like to keep that track record going.